KimSengThai/RentWise/README.md

 ## Installation

-To install and run this project - install dependencies and then CD <Root of project directory folder>:
+To install and run this project - install dependencies and then CD to Root of "project directory folder":

 $ pipenv install